VaLiuM09/Creator-Base-Template/readme.md

 ## Editor configuration

 To change the editor configuration, implement `Innoactive.Hub.Training.Editors.Configuration.IEditorConfiguration` interface.
 The Training Module will automatically locate it if you do so, and will use the `DefaultEditorConfiguration` otherwise.
-If there are more than one custom editor configurations, an error will be logged and a random configuration is used.
+If there is more than one custom editor configuration, an error will be logged and a random configuration will be used.

  > This is the main reason why we recommend to build a template from scratch instead of extending this project.